iseekwonderful/PyPathway/docs/markdowns/enrichment.md

 ## Overview
 Enrichment analysis aim to find functional set which are over-represented in the large set of protein or genes.
-In this section, we will go through the supported enrichment, demonstrate the definition and the usage of each method.
+In this section, we will go through the supported enrichment methods, demonstrate the definition and the usage of each method.

 ## Basic class
 All the class of enrichment analysis are inherited from `EnrichmentResult`.
 This class holds the